Kjarten/XAudiole/README.md

 - b.
 The web server we call must have a Cross-origin resource sharing (CORS) header
 - c.
 We must note that when we retrieve resources over a network, it can be slow
 - d.
 We never get JSON as a response and must parse it into a JavaScript object
 ---

-**[Haust 2016] When we use new features, we should:?**

-- a.
-Always setup a polyfill for the feature
-- b.
-Check the feature on *caniuse.com* and if it has over 90% support, use it
-- c.
-Evaluate the feature based on the project and the browsers supported
-- d.
-All above
----

 ## HTML